NamelessHoodie/ToolName/README.md

 - [ ] 10: Every file needs to have an handler, write subtools to handle every file that hasn't been handled.

+# Patreon
+If you would like to contribute to this project considering becoming my patreon https://www.patreon.com/namelesshoodie